We are open

 Is the restaurant/café open?

-Unfortunately the café is not able to open while maintaining current social distancing guidelines, however a coffee cart is available at the front of the museum selling tea, coffee, water and pastries.
+The cafe will reopen from Saturday 24 October, however a coffee cart is available at the front of the museum selling tea, coffee, water and pastries.

 Are the daily tours happening?